 Soak chopped raisins in orange juice or rum at least for a few hours, or up to one week.
 Drain.

 Preheat oven to 350°F. Put sugar, hot water, lard, salt, cinnamon, cloves, and raisins, nuts, and grated zest in a large pot.
 Bring to a boil over medium heat, stirring frequently, then reduce the heat to low and cook at a simmer for 5 minutes.
 Remove from heat and cool in a large bowl.
 Sift or stir the flour and soda together, then add to liquid.
 Mix well.
 Generously grease 2 small loaf pans or one tube pan.
 Pour batter into the pans and bake for 45 minutes or until a knife blade comes out clean when poked into the cake.
 You may dust with confectioner's sugar as desired before serving.
 Adapted from The American Plate: A Culinary History in 100 Bites by Libby H. O'Connell (Sourcebooks, 2015) The Homefront

-IN 1917, the United States was not ready to fight a modern war.
+This iconic image of Uncle Sam first appeared during the war IN 1917, the United States was not ready to fight a modern war.
 Not only was its military undersized, but its economy and society were unprepared for the commitment required to wage war in the 20th century.
 After a slow start, the U.S. government implemented measures aimed at improving efficiency and mobilizing public involvement.
 Some of these efforts were controversial, but for the most part, they were successful.
 The government's role in World War I set a precedent for its increased involvement in America's economy and society in general.
-WARTIME PRODUCTION
+WARTIME PRODUCTION full wartime production.

-From 1914 to early 1917, America supplied war goods to Europe (predominantly the Allies, due to the British naval blockade).
-However, when the U.S. entered the war, it faced challenges in ramping up to full wartime production.
 The military and private industry did not work together to prioritize manufacturing needs, and the transportation of resources and products was completely disorganized.
 President Wilson created the War Industries Board to set production standards and coordinate railroad and shipping efforts.
 The National War Labor Board secured the cooperation of American workers by setting higher wages and an eight hour workday, and recognized the right to unionize.
 Many jobs were left vacant by men called into military service; women stepped in to fill the gaps.
-Although these measures helped make America's war effort more efficient, the war ended before they could make a major impact on its actual output.
-However, they set a precedent that influenced the government's role in the economy a generation later, during the New Deal and World War II.
+Although these measures helped make America's war effort more efficient, However, most of America's wartime spending was funded by war bonds.
+Like savings bonds, war bonds provided purchasers with a guaranteed return at a future date.
+The government promoted its "Liberty Bonds" with a nationwide campaign calling on the public's patriotism.
+It organized huge rallies with famous actors such as Charlie Chaplin and Douglas Fairbanks (above) and commissioned promotional posters by famous artists.
+Boy Scouts and Girl Scouts helped sell bonds; Americans from all walks of life purchased them.
+War bonds would raise over \$20 billion for the U.S. war effort. the war ended before they could make a major impact on its actual output.
+However, they set a precedent that influenced the government's role in the economy a generation later, during the